 Many homes around Palmers Green were built during the 1930s expansion of North London, which means properties often come with generous rear gardens.
 These longer plots are ideal for installing garden structures, but they can also create a few practical challenges when installing a concrete base.

 One common situation is garden slope.
 Even when the slope looks minor to the eye, it can affect how a base needs to be prepared.
-The ground must be levelled correctly so the concrete slab finishes perfectly flat rather than following the natural gradient of the garden.
+The ground needs to be levelled correctly so the concrete slab finishes perfectly flat rather than following the natural gradient of the garden.

 Drainage direction is another important factor when installing a base in Palmers Green.
 Gardens with slight slopes need the slab planned carefully so water runs away from the structure rather than pooling around the edges of the base.

-Many of the gardens we work in around Palmers Green and the surrounding areas near Broomfield Park are long rear plots where a properly level base is essential before installing a garden structure.
+Many of the gardens we work in around Palmers Green and surrounding areas near Broomfield Park are long rear plots where a level, flush base is essential before installing a garden structure.

-Installing a reliable base always begins with preparation.
+Every base project we do always begins with preparation.
 The ground is excavated to the required depth so the slab is not sitting directly on soil.
 Instead, a compacted sub-base layer is installed underneath the concrete.

 This sub-base is normally made from compacted hardcore or crushed aggregate.
 Once compacted correctly it creates a stable platform that spreads the load of the concrete evenly across the ground.